-- Restore the keystore to its state at the time of the database backup. - Enable automatic opening of the keystore.
+- Restore the keystore to its state at the time of the database backup.

+- Enable automatic opening of the keystore.

+- 8. Recover the database cluster

 Log in to WebAdmin, and perform recovery operations.
-Refer to steps 4 ("Create a tablespace directory") to 7 ("Run Recovery") under "If failure occurred in the data storage disk or the transaction log storage disk "in "14.1.1 Using WebAdmin" for information on the procedure.
+Refer to steps 4 ("Create a tablespace directory ") to 7 ("Run Recovery") under " If failure occurred in the data storage disk or the transaction log storage disk " in "14.1.1 Using WebAdmin" for information on the procedure.
 An instance is automatically started when recovery is successful.